 We also offer a clinical trials program.
 Our program offers a wide range of advanced research treatments for many of our patients.

 Every cancer patient is at the heart of what we do.
 Dedicated to you, we commit and pursue state-of-the-art research that we link from bench to bedside and beyond.

 If you would like to participate or have questions about clinical trials, speak to your specialist.

 Find out more about participating in clinical research at Peter Mac.

 We understand how stressful and difficult cancer can be.
 Your Peter Mac team of experts are dedicated and sensitive to your individual health and wellbeing needs – we are here to help.

 You will need a referral from your GP or medical practitioner to access this service.
 Please ensure that you bring all your test results with you when you attend for your consultation.

 It is important that you bring someone else with you when you attend your consultation so that any information you hear or discuss may be accurately recorded and discussed with you after you leave.

-Contact the relevant nurse coordinator if you have any questions related to your consultation.
+Contact the Sarcoma Nurse Consultant if you have any questions related to your consultation.

 For health professionals